boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ## Service Demand Processing

-The C-PS computes and selects paths that lead to Egress CATS-Routers according to the service and network metrics that have been advertised.
+The C-PS computes paths that lead to Egress CATS-Routers according to the service and network metrics that have been advertised.
 The C-PS may be collocated with an Ingress CATS-Router (as shown in {{fig-cats-example-overlay}}) or logically centralized.

 This document does not specify any algorithm for path computation and selection purposes, but it is expected that a service demand or local policy may feed the C-PS computation logic with Objective Functions that provide some information about the path characteristics (e.g., in terms of maximum latency) and the selected service instance.

 In the example shown in {{fig-cats-example-overlay}}, when the client sends a service demand to "CATS-Router 1", the router solicits the C-PS to select a service instance hosted by an edge site that can be accessed through a particular Egress CATS-Router.
 The C-PS also determines a path to that Egress CATS-Router.
 This information is provided to the Ingress CATS-Router ("CATS-Router 1") so that it can forward packets to their proper destination, as computed by the C-PS.

 A service transaction consists of one or more service packets sent by the client to an Ingress CATS-Router to which the client is connected to.
-The Ingress CATS-Router classifies incoming packets received from clients by soliciting the C-TC classifier.
-When a classification entry is found for the packets, the Ingress CATS-Router encapsulates and forwards them to the C-PS selected Egress CATS-Router.
+The Ingress CATS-Router classifies incoming packets received from clients by soliciting the CATS classifier (C-TC).
+When a matching classification entry is found for the packets, the Ingress CATS-Router encapsulates and forwards them to the C-PS selected Egress CATS-Router.
 When these packets reach the Egress CATS-Router, the outer header of the possible overlay encapsulation is removed and inner packets are sent to the relevant service instance.

 > Note that multi-homed clients may be connected to multiple CATS domains that may be operated by the same or distinct service providers.
 This version of the framework does not cover multihoming specifics.